Onelinerhub/onelinerhub/nano/automatically_wrap_long_lines.md

 ```

 -  -b  - enables hard wrapping when line is longer than max
--  -r  - sets the max line length to hard wrap
+-  -r 10 - will set the max line length to 10 symbols